remunds/blendrl-dev/blendrl-setup-usage.md

 ### clauses.txt

-> Clauses in FOL (first order logic) that map actions to game states. \<p> represents a letter or name to identify an object, e.g. P for player. _list denotes a comma separated list (no spaces) of n repetitions.
+> Clauses in FOL (first order logic) that map actions to game states.
+The first part of the rule specifies the action we want the agent to do if the second part of the rule is evaluated as likely true.
+These rules return a distribution of weights, which for each action represent the likelihood that the conditions for this action are true. \<p> represents a letter or name to identify an object, e.g. P for player. _list denotes a comma separated list (no spaces) of n repetitions.

 ```txt
 <action_name>(<p>):-<state_name>(<p>_list)_list.